Updated December 2021

 3. Analyse Your LinkedIn Company Page Analytics to Inform Your Content Approach

 Your Company Page includes helpful analytics that show changes in the size and composition of your follower community, as well as activity on your page.
 You may like to set targets for acquiring followers who match your ideal customer profile and post updates designed to attract them.
 You can track followers by location, job function, seniority, industry and company size.
 You can no longer see your specific company page followers.
+If you’re new to Company Page analytics, please read our beginner’s guide here.

 Your Analytics page displays monthly engagement metrics for all your posts collectively.
 Test and measure your content to help guide the type of updates that are having an impact on your readers.
 Below is an example of Think Bespoke’s company page analytics which we review regularly to guide us on the type of content our followers are engaging with.

-In this article I explore how to drive brand awareness on LinkedIn using LinkedIn advertising.
 Sponsoring your content is a paid advertising feature to promote your LinkedIn Company Page posts to LinkedIn members who do not currently follow your LinkedIn Company Page.

 The Sponsored Content LinkedIn Advertising option is my favourite form of LinkedIn advertising as it allows our clients to provide value adding content from their LinkedIn Company Page to a very targeted audience on LinkedIn.
 It is only effective if you meet our best practice criteria for sponsoring content, and this relies on a well thought out landing page, opt in offer, strong visuals and clear client targeting to be effective.